How the Scorpions Briefly Lost Momentum on ‘Savage Amusement’

 But the commercial rise of heavy metal in the ‘80s really blew the doors open for the Scorpions, who subsequently made it a habit of packing arenas and blazing up the charts with heavy rock anthems like “No One Like You, “Rock You Like a Hurricane” and “Big City Nights,” as well as tear-jerking ballads like “Holiday” and “Still Loving You.”

-The problem was that Def Leppard’s revolutionary ‘Hysteria’ had only recently been released, and producer Robert John ‘Mutt’ Lange’s meticulously sculpted pop metal colossus immediately raised the bar for all bands (and their ambitious producers) competing in the space, on its way to selling an astounding 10 million copies.
+There seemed to be no reason whatsoever to tinker with this incredibly prosperous formula when the band began working on its tenth studio album, Savage Amusement, with longtime producer Dieter Dierks faithfully directing things from behind the console.
+The problem was that Def Leppard’s Hysteria had only recently been released, and producer Robert John ‘Mutt’ Lange’s meticulously sculpted pop metal colossus immediately raised the bar for all bands (and their ambitious producers) competing in the space, on its way to selling an astounding 10 million copies.

-Unfortunately, Dierks was no Mutt and ‘Savage Amusement’ never resembled more than a pale imitation of its muse’s pristine song-smithing and synthetic technological wonders.
+Unfortunately, Dierks was no Mutt and Savage Amusement never resembled more than a pale imitation of its muse’s pristine song-smithing and synthetic technological wonders.

-Mind you, chosen singles like the tolerable ‘Passion Rules the Game,’ the reliable ballad ‘Believe in Love’ and even the comatose ‘Rhythm of Love’ (whose lyrics were painfully banal even by the Scorps’ charmingly cheesy standards) still fared relatively well with audiences.
+Mind you, chosen singles like the tolerable “Passion Rules the Game,” the reliable ballad “Believe in Love” and even the comatose “Rhythm of Love” (whose lyrics were painfully banal even by the Scorps’ charmingly cheesy standards) still fared relatively well with audiences.
 But for the band’s more discerning faithful — never mind any crusty veterans of those long-gone ‘70s glories — lifeless, synthesizer-slathered robo-rock of this sort hurt more than, well, getting stung by an actual scorpion.
-And we haven’t yet mentioned additional offenders like ‘Don’t Stop at the Top’ and the shameless ‘Hysteria’ wannabe, ‘Media Overkill.’
+And we haven’t yet mentioned additional offenders like “Don’t Stop at the Top” and the shameless Hysteria wannabe, “Media Overkill.”

-For these fans, the only meager consolation came on ‘Savage Amusement‘s’ second vinyl side, to which the LP’s lonely displays of fancy-free, stripped-down, ballsy head-banging – ‘We Let it Rock…You Let it Roll’ and ‘Love on the Run’ – had apparently been “exiled,” but by then it was a little to late to salvage “Dieter Dierks’ folly.”
+For these fans, the only meager consolation came on Savage Amusement‘s second vinyl side, to which the LP’s lonely displays of fancy-free, stripped-down, ballsy head-banging – “We Let it Rock…You Let it Roll” and “Love on the Run” – had apparently been “exiled,” but by then it was a little to late to salvage “Dieter Dierks’ folly.”

-There was also no sugar-coating the box office receipts once ‘Savage Amusement’ hit record stores, and, after briefly shooting into Top 5s and 10s in numerous countries, plummeted down the charts to begin its long limp towards platinum sales (its predecessor had gone triple platinum, its successor would go double)…meaning, it could have been worse!
+There was also no sugar-coating the box office receipts once Savage Amusement hit record stores, and, after briefly shooting into Top 5s and 10s in numerous countries, plummeted down the charts to begin its long limp towards platinum sales.
+Its predecessor had gone triple platinum, while its successor would go double.